luiscardenas97/CSE_212/1-queue.md

 This would allow us to dequeue the front value and store it in a variable.
 Once the value is stored in a variable, we can use this variable for any other operations needed.
 <br>
 <br>
-Whenever we want to write to a queue, we can implement the following line of code:
+Whenever we want to add to a queue, we can implement the following line of code:

 ```python
 #This line of code appends a new item to the back of the queue